ROCm/tensorcast/docs/scale.md

 where the initial version of MX (without individual exponents) shared one or more scale offset bits to preserve precision.
 These datatypes include MX9, MX6, and MX4 (also known as BFP Prime).
 This scaling is supported in TensorCast in the form of [implicit codebooks](./codebook.md), but only as a storage datatype that is upcast to MXFP compute datatypes.
-The subtile in the scale is specific to the codebook
+The subtile in the scale is specific to the codebook.

 In TensorCast, tensor, channel, tile, and individual scales are supported, but tensor, channel, and tile scales cannot currently be mixed.